RiannaK/Coursework1/README.md

 There are two options to install the package: manually download and install, or install directly from GitHub using the standard pip command.

 Downloading from GitHub?

  * Download the package as a zip file from GitHub
- * Go to command line and install using the following command:
+ * From the command line, install using the following command:
 	- For Windows users ```python setup.py install```
-	- For Mac and other users ```sudo python setup.py install```
+	- For Mac and Linux ```sudo python setup.py install```
- * Then
- * See below for an example of how to use the library

 Installing directly from GitHub?

  * Type (sudo - needed?) ```pip install git+git://github.com/RiannaK/Coursework1.git``` into the terminal
- * Then
- * See below for an example of how to use the library

 ###How to Use

-Ultimately the command line will look something like this:
+Once installed, the greengraph script can be called from the command line using the following syntax:

 ```graph --from Bristol --to Cambridge --steps 10 --out Bristol_Cam_10.png ```